Ambrevar/dotfiles/README.md

 tc-video-*: batch conversion of any kind of videos.
 Using FFmpeg.

-translate: a tranlation frontend to Internet services.
+translate: a translation frontend to Internet services.
 Default to stdin and stdout (the Unix way), thus usable from your favorite text editor.

 Shell
 =====